 He wants to take me out to a karaoke place to hear him sing.
 He has been telling me about this passion for a while - that he just learned a few years ago that he loves to sing and is good at it.
 I am doubtful.
 He is an engineer, for pete's sake, not an entertainer.
 How can he be any good?

-He discovered this talent and hobby after he left Bertha and went on a solo trip to New Orleans.
+He discovered this talent and hobby after he left Isabel and went on a solo trip to New Orleans.
 He was persuaded to try singing at a karaoke bar.
 Yes.
 Alcohol was involved.
-Primo had some wild (for him) times after he left Bertha.
+Primo had some wild (for him) times after he left Isabel.
 He married at 24 and became responsible very young, so I guess he saw this as a chance to have his youth all over again.
 Or his youth without the bad skin and with some confidence.
 Wouldn't we all like to return to high school knowing what we know now?
 Return to our old bodies, skin and hair but with our wisdom, such as it is?

 So he takes me to this bar.
 It is simple place - mismatched tables and chairs, no fancy decoration, just some neon beer signs.
 One side of the building is the bar, the other side is where they have the Friday fish fry.
 Lots and lots of cigarette smoke.
 I hate stale indoor cigarette smoke (but will stop outside to take a deep breath of fresh cigarette smoke, even if I am running), but I will suffer for Primo.
 At least, I will suffer for him at the beginning of the relationship.
 Later, not so much.